The artisan district smelled like peanut oil and exhaust.

 Three men were standing in his path.

 Salvage gear, the kind you bought off a contractor who had gotten it off another contractor who had gotten it off a corpse.
 Iron wrenches at their belts.
-The smell off them was sweat and bad liquor and something chemical he did not want to name.
+They smelled of sweat, bad liquor, and something chemical Caleb preferred unnamed.

 They had Tali against the chain-link.